SmithMack68/Knights-and-Dragons/README.md

-# Welcome to the Dragon Army
+# Welcome to Knights & Dragons
 This is my first React project.
 It features a NavBar by Material UI version 4.
 It takes the idea of a pet adoption site and a fanatasy game and combines the two.
 Just create your player name and enter the site.